WenLiu33/FIT5046_S125_Lab05_G02/README.md

 It uses Jetpack Compose and Kotlin to build a modern Android application: **FridgeFairy**

 **FridgeFairy** is a lifestyle and health-focused Android application that helps users manage their fridge virtually.
-Designed to reduce food waste and improve meal planning, it allows users to easily add, remove, or view ingredients in real-time
-— keeping their virtual fridge aligned with the actual one at home.
+Designed to reduce food waste and improve meal planning, it allows users to easily add, remove, or view items in real-time — keeping their virtual fridge aligned with the actual one at home.

 By maintaining a clear view of fridge contents, **FridgeFairy** encourages smarter grocery shopping and cooking decisions,